Christian Bethancourt Preview, Player Props: Rays vs. Mariners

-On Saturday, Christian Bethancourt (on the back of going 0-for-3) and the Tampa Bay Rays face the Seattle Mariners, whose starting pitcher will be Bryan Woo.
-First pitch is at 4:05 PM ET.
+On Sunday, Christian Bethancourt (on the back of going 0-for-3) and the Tampa Bay Rays face the Seattle Mariners, whose starting pitcher will be Bryce Miller.
+First pitch is at 1:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Mariners.
+He had a hitless performance in his last game (0-for-3) against the Mariners.

 Christian Bethancourt Game Info & Props vs. the Mariners